 soundrivers.org Matthew Starr is the Upper Neuse Riverkeeper for Sound Rivers.
 He serves as the Vice Chairperson of the City of Raleigh Stormwater Management Advisory Commission.
 As of 2015, Matthew was heavily engaged in seeking relief and clean-up of coal ash pollution from the H.F.
 Lee plant near Goldsboro, and protecting Falls Lake which supplies drinking water to more than 500,000 people in the Raleigh area.

 Matthew was born and raised in Raleigh and grew up exploring the creeks and streams of the Upper Neuse River Basin.
 He lives in Raleigh with his wife Nicole and three children.
 In his free time Matthew loves getting outside with his kids and playing in the creeks and streams as he did as a child.

 WHITE OAK-NEW RIVERKEEPER®

-wonriverkeeper.org Nicole Triplett is the White Oak-New Riverkeeper.
+wonriverkeeper.org The position as the White Oak-New Riverkeeper in currently vacant.
 The White Oak-New RIVERKEEPER® Alliance was founded in 2008.
 At the time there was a strong need for a program that would restore and protect our local rivers.
 Therefore, a group of concerned citizens joined together to create an alliance for strong advocacy.
 Some of the issues worked on by the White Oak-New Riverkeeper Alliance are CAFOs, Operation Medicine Cabinet, Litter clean-ups of both the New and White Oak Rivers, and advocacy work particularly focusing on preventing injection of wastewater into our drinking water aquifer.

 Winyah Rivers Foundation